podfeet/a-world-clock/README.md

-# a-world-clock
+# world-clock
-Programming By Stealth 92 Challenge to Make a World Clock
+Programming By Stealth 92 Challenge to Build a World Clock